Hainan Airlines: Development since the 2000s

-Bankruptcy and restructuring
+Restructuring of parent company

 Hainan Airlines's parent company HNA Group announced on 19 January 2021 that it had entered bankruptcy restructuring after a government-led exercise to work out its debt failed to produce enough money to repay bondholders and creditors.
 As of 24 September 2021, HNA Group was broken into four components, one of which is the airline component, due to the bankruptcy court order.
 Liaoning Fangda Group Industrial, a conglomerate with business in the carbon, steel, and pharmaceuticals industries, will invest in the airline component.

-On January 20, 2022, HNA Aviation Group Co., Ltd. completed the industrial and commercial change procedures.
-95% of the company's equity was registered under the name of Hainan Fangda Aviation Development Co., Ltd., and the remaining 5% was held by Hainan Hainan Airlines No. 2 Information Management Service Co., Ltd. Hainan Airlines is from then a subsidiary of HNA Aviation, part of Liaoning Fangda Group.
+On 20 January 2022, HNA Aviation Group Co., Ltd. completed the industrial and commercial change procedures.
+95% of the company's equity was registered under the name of Hainan Fangda Aviation Development Co., Ltd., and the remaining 5% was held by Hainan Hainan Airlines No. 2 Information Management Service Co., Ltd. Hainan Airlines becomes a subsidiary of HNA Aviation, part of Liaoning Fangda Group.